-- A student suspended for disciplinary reasons may be considered for readmission at the end of the suspension by making an appointment with the Dean of Students. - If enrolled in the last three semesters, a student is not required to complete a Returning Student Admission Application unless the student changes their program of study.
-To change the program of study, complete the form under the Admissions tab on the WGTC website. - If out more than three semesters, a student must complete a returning student application. - Submit to the Admission Office official transcripts from all institutions of higher education attended since the last enrollment at West Georgia Technical College if seeking transfer credit.
+- A student suspended for disciplinary reasons may be considered for readmission at the end of the suspension by making an appointment with the Dean of Students. - If enrolled in the last three semesters, a student is not required to complete a Returning Student Admission Application unless the student changes their program of study. - If out more than three semesters, a student must complete a Returning Student Admission Application located on the website under Admission Forms. - Submit to the Admission Office official transcripts from all institutions of higher education attended since the last enrollment at West Georgia Technical College if seeking transfer credit.
 College transcripts may also be required to satisfy financial aid requirements and veteran educational benefits. - Meet the West Georgia Technical College General Catalog admission requirements in effect at the time of readmission.
 Students being readmitted after a break in enrollment (of at least three semesters) must reenter under the current catalog, admission requirement, and program standards. - Returning students absent from West Georgia Technical College for more than five years may be required to submit official transcripts and/or new placement examination scores.
 Student documents are maintained for five years after the last date of attendance.